University campus in Michigan

 Institutional Scholarships

-University of Michigan and Michigan State offer substantial institutional aid for undergraduate computer science students, with need-based grants and merit scholarships reducing net cost for qualified applicants.
 Graduate assistantships at research universities provide tuition waivers plus stipends for students pursuing advanced degrees.
-Many Michigan employers including automotive companies, healthcare systems, and technology firms offer tuition reimbursement for employees pursuing web development credentials—particularly valuable given the state's concentration of major employers.
-FAFSA completion is required for most financial aid programs.
+Many Michigan employers including automotive companies, healthcare systems, and technology firms offer tuition reimbursement for employees pursuing web development credentials, particularly valuable given the state's concentration of major employers.

-Calculate Your Web Development Degree ROI in Michigan
+Web Development Degree ROI Calculator — Michigan

 Use our interactive ROI calculator to estimate your return on investment for a web development degree in Michigan.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.